 My neighbours in Côte-des-Neiges NDG: students, professors, doctors, and international families.

 - 50% of the population has a university education.
 Some are still working on it!

-- Perfect equality between English, French, and other languages.
+- Equality between English, French, and other languages.

 - 45% of families are couples with children.

 My children in Côte-des-Neiges NDG: aim for the verdure and excellent schools of NDG

 - Unique in Montreal: NDG has excellent public schools in both English AND French (and 1 bilingual school).
 The quality of life in the neighbourhood makes it a prime choice for expatriate families.